zck/unit-test.arc/README.markdown

     arc> (run-suites math)

     Running suite math
+    math.numbers-are-equal passed!
     adding.numbers-are-equal-but-this-test-will-fail failed: 4 should be 3 but instead was 4
-    math.numbers-are-equal passed!
     In math, 1 of 2 passed.

+    Running suite math.adding
+    adding.good passed!
+    adding.bad failed: (+ 2 2) should be 3 but instead was 4
+    In math.adding, 1 of 2 passed.

     Running suite adding.subtracting
     subtracting.good passed!
     subtracting.bad failed: (- 2 42) should be 0 but instead was -40
     In adding.subtracting, 1 of 2 passed.

-    Running suite math.adding
-    adding.good passed!
-    adding.bad failed: (+ 2 2) should be 3 but instead was 4
-    In math.adding, 1 of 2 passed.
+    Oh dear, 3 of 6 failed.
     nil